sravya25-03/ExpenseTracker/README.md

 It helps you to keep track of ur expenses.

 //how to use
-Git Clone this project on ur device , run "npm start" command on your terminal.
+Git Clone this project on ur device , run "npm i" followed by run "npm start" commands in your terminal.